nbogie/mark-oop-proj--tic-tac-toe/README.md

 You have inherited a Tic Tac Toe project that was started during a small internal hackathon, which the company would like to polish up.

-The software engineer who developed the codebase has left, so you can't ask them questions...
+The software engineer who developed the codebase has left, so you can't ask her questions...

 ... but there appear to be some helpful files left under `/src`:
-1. `INSTRUCTIONS.md`: a brief guide to setup and installation; and
+1. `INSTRUCTIONS.md`: a brief guide to setup and installation;
-2. `tic-tac-toe.ts`: the main code and some documentation;
+2. `tic-tac-toe.ts`: the main code and some documentation; and
 3. `tic-tac-toe.spec.ts`: some written tests to accompany the code.

 ## Exercise 1: Newcomer Notes